 A History of Serving Dignity & Hope

 SAY Detroit improves the lives of Detroit’s neediest citizens through shelter, food, medical care, volunteer efforts and education.
-It serves as the umbrella organization for ongoing major projects, such as Working Homes / Working Families and the SAY Detroit Family Health Clinic, servicing a population from infants to senior citizens, and veterans.
-It also supports dozens of likeminded charities in the Detroit area through funds raised at Albom’s annual December Radiothon, broadcast live on WJR (760 AM) from Somerset Collection in Troy, MI.
+It is an umbrella organization for ongoing major projects, such as Working Homes / Working Families and the SAY Detroit Family Health Clinic, serving a population from infants to senior citizens, and veterans.
+It also supports dozens of partner charities in the Detroit area through funds raised at the annual December Radiothon, broadcast live on WJR (760 AM) from Somerset Collection in Troy, MI.

 1997: Giving is Living

 2006: Super All Year

 More than $300,000 is raised by generous readers of a column written by Albom after spending the night at a homeless shelter.
 The column pointed out that the city was providing a three-day “Super Bowl party” for its homeless while the tourists were in town, only to return them to their former circumstances come Monday morning.
 After Albom goes public with a plea to do as much for the homeless all winter as the city was doing over Super Bowl weekend, the non-profit SAY Detroit is formed in partnership with the Detroit Rescue Mission Ministries.
 Initial projects included: